 Why does the Prophet Joseph Smith leave us with such odd Egyptian names (as he insists) in the Explanation of Facsimile 2?
-They stand as a trace of the seeric journey: Brother Joseph has ventured into the world of Abraham--Abraham in Egypt--and these oddly transcribed names so signify.
+For one, they stand as a trace of the seeric journey: Brother Joseph has ventured into the world of Abraham--Abraham in Egypt--and these oddly transcribed names so signify.
 Were these names read? or glimpsed? or heard?
 There is that which is heard with spiritual ears, even as there is that which is seen by spiritual eyes (President Russell M. Nelson, "The Price of Priesthood Power," Conference Report, April 2016).

 Joseph Smith's contemporaries saw the discovery of Egypt, Akkad, Sumer, the Hittites, the Shang dynasty, and more.
 The ancient codes cracked with lightening speed, their lost writings have now unfolded to view: Since Cumorah; Since Thebes; Since Abraham.
 The Prophet Joseph Smith turned the key of discovery; he unlocked the "treasures in the sand"--and these funny names and startling explanations so signify.
 It is their appearance as Trace; their role as Signifiers that most matters.
-The names trace the transcendent journey into the past--and into the worlds without number.
-Do we ever venture there? or even There?
+The names trace the transcendent journey into the past and even into the worlds without number.
+Do we ever venture there? or There?

-Along with the great find of Scripture, the Seer has brought us some souvenirs from the past, and we are invited to make of them what we will or can.
+Along with the stunning find of Scripture, the Seer has brought us curious souvenirs from the past, and we are invited to make of them what we will or can.
 The names do not replace, they do not void, the on-going science of Egyptology or of Semitics.
 No. To the contrary, they serve as remainders or reminders pointing us to a more diligent consideration of a past about to be revealed.
 "The due time of the Lord" is at hand: No wonder the Prophet invites all "to find out these numbers": these figures, these hieroglyphs, these messages (see Explanation to Facsimile 2).
 And today we not only have the past recovered, we have better instruments for the study of that past than Brother Joseph's contemporaries could have even guessed at.
 We don't need a Urim and Thummim to come to understanding of the wonderful multiplicity.
 Our Ancient History is one of "charm'd magic casements" opening on an inviting dreamscape--and there's nothing "forlorn" about it.
 It's as fresh as an undiscovered country can possibly be.

 It's a test of intellectual curiosity and of spiritual stamina.